We are designing new training videos for AERflare-incin and ABflare. We are working preview and subscription services to host the videos.

 ABflare was developed as a sister tool to AERflare-incin.
 Whereas AERflare-incin was developed for screening and refined air dispersion modelling for AERMOD, ABflare was developed for refined dispersion modelling for time-varying source parameters of flare sources for the CALPUFF model.
 As a part of the ABflare model development, the CALPUFF model was extended to extend the source types from point, line, volume and area sources to include a flare source.
 The flare source in CALPUFF is a time-varying (arbitrary input) file allowing the time variation of height, diameter, velocity, temperature and location of the (effective) point source.
 The ABflare tool is used to create the time-varying input file as well as act as a server to assist the creation of CALPUFF input files and assessment of output from this type air quality analysis.
 The ABflare tool can be used to create CALPUFF and AERMOD input files.

-This version of AERflare addresses several updates including reports from virus protection software of potential malicious activity.
+Version 2.10 of AERflare addresses several updates including reports from virus protection software of potential malicious activity.

 Some of the features may still contain bugs and we appreciate hearing about all suspected bugs, odd behaviour or suggested improvements and features.